Tasmsnian flag redesign

 Pride of place

-The points on the stars of the Southern Cross grow as the eye moves down, confirming the southern location of Tasmania in the world.
+The points on the stars of the Southern Cross grow as the eye moves down, acknowledging the southern location of Tasmania in Australia, and the world.

 Vice-regal standard

-The vice-regal standard for the Governor of Tasmania transitions to a white Australian pale with red stars, maintaining the green fly.
-This utilises the heraldic metal of white/silver as the base for the hoist.
+The vice-regal standard for the Governor of Tasmania swaps to a white pale with red stars, maintaining the green fly.
+This utilises the heraldic colours of white/silver and red as the base for the hoist.
 The Tasmanian blue gum is positioned within a white disc.